Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks: Experiments

 We observe that \subo{} improves distribution matching (decreases FCS) much faster than the classical GFN baseline.
 Looking at the loss, we observe that reducing the loss is much more indicative of reducing the FCS for \subo{} than it is for the classical GFN.
 This is likely directly due to the sheer amount of data \subo{} trains on, preventing overfitting.
 Indeed, classical GFN is limited to $10,000$ training data, which \subo{} greatly inflates by leveraging the problem structure to compute upper bounds.
 Indeed, Figure~\ref{fig:random_15} (Appendix~\ref{app:additional_results}) shows there are more than $3\times 10^5$ terminating states with an upper bound at the beginning of the offline training phase for \subo{}\textsc(-F).
 We observe that \subof{}, which only focuses on a small fraction of the upper bounds during offline training, is not able to improve distribution matching as much.

-\subo{} is also competitive with classical GFNs in terms of Top-100 Average Reward, while having much tighter confidence intervals across experiment.
-This indicates that \subo{} is much more consistent.
-Strictly learning to allocate flow where there is promise to increase the best observed reward seems to advantage \subof{}, as it performs best in terms of Top-100 Average Reward, at the cost of FCS.
+\subo{} is also competitive with classical GFNs in terms of Top-100 Average Reward, while having much tighter confidence intervals across experiment, indicating that \subo{} is much more consistent. \subof{} instead allocates flow strictly where there may be improvements to the best observed reward which leads to larger Top-100 Average Reward, at the cost of FCS.

 \paragraph{Easier instances} Figures~\ref{fig:random_5} and \ref{fig:random_10} (Appendix~\ref{app:additional_results}) show a trend where, as the cardinality constraint $C$ grows, the classical GFN struggles with distribution matching, but catches up to \subo{}(\textsc{-F}) in Top-100 Average Reward. \subo{} exhibit strong performance in distribution matching regardless of the cardinality constraint $C$.